jeromecovington/nestjs-biodiversity/README.md

 $ yarn serverless:deploy
 ```

-NOTE: The script will install dependencies using an AWS Linux docker image due
+The script will install dependencies using an AWS Linux docker image due to
-to reliance on native modules.
+reliance on native modules.
 When running the script, confirm the download of
 corepack in order to enable the yarn package manager on the docker image.
 Make sure to run `yarn install` again in order to install on your local
 architecture once development resumes.

+You may need to login or create a free account with serverless in order to
+run the deploy script.